dfinity/motoko/guide/as-slides.md

 % "ActorScript"

-### Motivation / Goals
+### Motivation and Goals

-A simple but useful language for writing DFINITY actors.
+A simple but useful language
+for writing DFINITY actors.

 * High-level language for DFINITY dapps
 * Simple design (K.I.S.S.)